-The right oil paint canvas or surface is essential for painting in oils.
-Conventional papers cannot stand up to oil paint, whilst good quality canvases will support your painting and show colour better.
-This guide covers a range of ready to use canvas surfaces suitable for beginners up to professional artists.
+Finding the perfect oil paint canvas or surface is a vital part of painting in oils.
+Standard paper can't handle oil paint, whereas a high quality canvas will support your painting and allow your colour to sing.
+The guide covers a range of ready to use canvas surfaces suitable for beginners and professional artists.

-What should you look for when buying a canvas for oil paint?
-Well, canvases are made of cotton or linen.
+But what should you look for when buying a canvas for oil paint?
+Canvases are made of cotton or linen.
 Cotton is more affordable, and can be stretched very tightly for a taut surface, though it may loosen in larger frames.
 Linen is tougher over time, and copes well with thick paint.

 Traditional canvases comprise of canvas stretched over a wooden frame, creating a slightly springy surface.
 These are the best oil paint canvases for larger artworks, as they can be taken off the frame for storage, are lightweight, and stable over time.